Terahertz spin-orbit torque as a drive of spin dynamics in the insulating antiferromagnet Cr$_{2}$O$_{3}$: Results and Discussion

 and

-From Eqs.~\eqref{eq:m_l_vectors} and~\eqref{eq:antiferroelectric vectors} we see that the antiferromagnetic and antiferroelectric vectors correspond to $\mathbf{l} = \mathbf{l}_{2}$ and $\bm{\pi} = \bm{\pi}_{2}$.
-The group generators perform permutations of magnetic ions which in turn lead to the transformation of magnetic and electric basis vectors as shown in Table~\ref{tab:generators}.
+The group generators perform permutations of magnetic ions in the unit cell, which in turn lead to the transformation of magnetic [Eq.~\eqref{eq:m_l_vectors}] and electric [Eq.~\eqref{eq:antiferroelectric vectors}] basis vectors, as listed in Table~\ref{tab:generators}.